-Glenna Shaw is an MVP (Most Valuable Professional) for PowerPoint — she works for the US government — she is also very involved with accessibility aspects for PowerPoint.
+Glenna Shaw is an MVP (Most Valuable Professional) for PowerPoint.
+She works for the US government, and is also very involved with accessibility aspects for PowerPoint.
 In another avatar, she creates games in PowerPoint.
 Glenna also runs the PowerPoint Magic site that has plenty of tutorials and downloads.

 In this conversation, Glenna discusses the new dynamic content transitions in PowerPoint 2010 (and PowerPoint 2011 for Mac), and how they can be effectively used to add interest.